opnfv/opnfvdocs/docs/release/overview.rst

 Management (VIM) by integrating components from upstream projects such as OpenDaylight, OpenStack, Ceph Storage, KVM, Open vSwitch, and Linux.
-More recently, OPNFV has extended its portfolio of forwarding solutions to include fd.io and ODP, is able to run on both Intel and ARM commercial and white-box hardware, and includes Management and Network Orchestration MANO components primarily for application composition and management in the Colorado release.
+More recently, OPNFV has extended its portfolio of forwarding solutions to include fd.io and ODP, is able to run on both Intel and ARM commercial and white-box hardware, support VM, Container and BareMetal workloads, and includes Management and Network Orchestration MANO components primarily for application composition and management in the Danube release.

 These capabilities, along with application programmable interfaces (APIs) to other NFV elements, form the basic infrastructure required for Virtualized Network Functions (VNF)